comit/sonoff-bridge/Upload.md

 3. Connect the Sonoff module in Flash Mode (see [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) section and device specific articles)
 4. Select "Upload".

+If you want to flash a **Touch** or a **4CH** upload **sonoff-touch-4ch.bin**!
+You can accomplish this by commenting out other builds in _platformio.ini_ before uploading.
+The default _platformio.ini_ spits out four compiled versions meaning:

+* sonoff.bin = the default firmware for all but initial Sonoff-Touch and Sonoff-4CH devices
+* sonoff-touch-4ch.bin = the inital firmware for the Sonoff-Touch and Sonoff-4CH ONLY and is only used at initial serial upload to these devices.
+Future (OTA and web) uploads can use the sonoff.bin version as this version will be patched during (OTA and web) uploading to satisfy the esp8285 chip and flash layout.
+* sonoff-minimal.bin = is interim firmware to be used when the above firmware images become too big to fit as OTA or web upload; installing this one first and THEN uploading the desired sonoff.bin allows for future firmware size growth over the OTA file limit of 1/2 flash size.
+* sonoff-ds18x20.bin = is a version of sonoff.bin with the USE_DS18X20 define enabled and a larger MQTT buffer size to be used by people having more than 4 ds18x20 sensors connected.

 Continue at ["First Steps"](https://github.com/arendst/Sonoff-Tasmota/wiki/Initital-Configuration) and be sure to check out the instructions to [connect additional sensors](https://github.com/arendst/Sonoff-Tasmota/wiki/Sensor-Configuration).

 ## Arduino IDE